 Electronic services – services provided via the Internet or electronic network, the delivery of which is substantially automated, requires minimal human intervention and its delivery is impossible without information technology between them:

 - a) digital product delivery, including software support and delivery of an updated version;

 - b) website delivery;

 - c) web hosting, remote maintenance of software and hardware;

 - d) software and related updates;

-- v) supply of music, film and games (including gambling);
+- f) supply of music, film, and games (including gambling);

 - h) provision of distance learning;

 In addition to electronically rendered services, there is a very long list of other types of activities that could be considered VAT exempt.
-These are discussed in articles 170 to 172 of the Georgian tax code.
-At time of writing the English version of these articles had not been fully updated, so best to use the Georgian version and google translate.
-If still unsure, discuss the new rules with a tax adviser.
+These are discussed in articles 170 to 172 of the Georgian Tax Code.
+At time of writing, the English version of these articles has not yet been fully updated, so it’s best to use the Georgian version and google translate.
+If you’re still unsure, discuss the new rules with a tax adviser.